ShivaniGujar/HackerRank_SQL/TOP 50 SQL Interview Question.md

 You can select from pseudocolumns, but you cannot insert, update, or delete their values.

 1️⃣ What is ROWNUM?
-ROWNUM is a pseudocolumn in Oracle SQL that assigns a unique row number before sorting the data.
+Assign sequential number satring from 1 to all records and it cannot used with * aastreik ROWNUM is a pseudocolumn in Oracle SQL that assigns a unique row number before sorting the data.
 It does not store values physically in the table.
 It is read-only and automatically generated when the query is executed.